GayleDunham/SwiftLintPlugin/README.md

 ## Commands

-Command are run against one or more selected Targets
+Commands are run against one or more selected Targets

 - `SwiftLintFix`:       Correct violations whenever possible
 - `SwiftLintLinter`:    Print lint warnings and errors